-Payment of the 2019 Subordinate Bonds is not secured by a lien on any funds on deposit in the General Reserve Fund established under the Senior Indenture or on any toll revenues collected by the Commission.
-The 2019 Subordinate Bonds are secured solely by the Commission Payments and funds held under the Subordinate Indenture (excluding the Rebate Fund and as otherwise described herein).
+Payment of the 2020 Subordinate Bonds is not secured by a lien on any funds on deposit in the General Reserve Fund established under the Senior Indenture or on any toll revenues collected by the Commission.
+The 2020

+Subordinate Bonds are secured solely by the Commission Payments and funds held under the Subordinate Indenture (excluding the Rebate Fund and as otherwise described herein).
 Only the Special Revenue Bonds are entitled to payments from the Motor License Fund.
 In the event of insolvency of the Commission, any claim of the Bondholders, to the extent not satisfied from the Trust Estate, would be a general unsecured claim.

-Reductions in federal subsidy payable to the Commission for its outstanding Build America Bonds due to sequestration

-A series of automatic federal deficit reduction spending cuts known as "sequestration" became effective on March 1, 2013 as a result of the failure by Congress to adopt alternative deficit reduction legislation; recent legislation has extended sequestration through the 2024 federal fiscal year.
-Sequestration will affect the federal subsidy payable to the Commission with respect to its outstanding Build America Bonds.
+Reductions in federal subsidy payable to the Commission for its outstanding Build America Bonds due to sequestration A series of automatic federal deficit reduction spending cuts known as "sequestration" became effective on March 1, 2013 as a result of the failure by Congress to adopt alternative deficit reduction legislation; recent legislation has extended sequestration through the 2024 federal fiscal year.
+Sequestration affects the federal subsidy payable to the Commission with respect to its outstanding Build America Bonds.
 The Commission currently has \$1,104,675,000 in principal amount of Build America Bonds outstanding, and is entitled to receive approximately \$22,387,000 in federal subsidy annually with respect to such Build America Bonds.
-Based on guidance issued by the Internal Revenue Service (the "IRS") in March 2013, the amount of such federal subsidy payable to the Commission was reduced by 8.7% or approximately \$1,947,699 for payments through September 30, 2013.
-Pursuant to the Bipartisan Budget Act of 2013 (Public Law 113-67), such federal subsidy was reduced by 7.2% or approximately \$1,611,864 for payments through September 30, 2014.
-Based on guidance issued by the IRS in October 2014, such federal subsidy was reduced by 7.3% or \$1,634,251 for payments from October 1, 2014 through September 30, 2015.
-Based on guidance issued by the IRS in August 2015, such federal subsidy was reduced by 6.8% or \$1,522,308 for payments from October 1, 2015 through September 30, 2016.
-Based on guidance issued by the IRS in August 2016, such federal subsidy was reduced by 6.9% or \$1,544,694 for payments from October 1, 2016 through September 30, 2017.
-Based on guidance issued by the IRS, such federal subsidy was reduced by 6.6% or \$1,477,533 for payments from October 1, 2017 through September 30, 2018, and was reduced by 6.2% or \$1,387,986 for payments from October 1, 2018 through September 30, 2019.
-Based on guidance issued by the IRS in July 2019, such federal subsidy will be reduced by 5.9% or \$1,320,825.38 for payments from October 1, 2019 through September 30, 2020.
+The federal subsidy has been reduced in each federal fiscal year, commencing with the federal fiscal year ended September 30, 2013.
+Based on guidance issued by the Internal Revenue Service in July 2019, such federal subsidy will be reduced by 5.9% or \$1,320,825 for payments from October 1, 2019 through September 30, 2020.
 The sequestration reduction rate will be applied unless and until a law is enacted that cancels or otherwise impacts the sequester, at which time the sequestration reduction rate is subject to change.
 Reductions in future federal fiscal years are currently unknown.
 Adverse changes in the amount of the federal subsidy the Commission receives on its Build America Bonds will require the Commission to use other funds to offset the loss of this subsidy.